-We have complied with the ethical requirements in [describe the relevant ethical requirements].
+We have complied with the ethical requirements in [describe the relevant ethical requirements], including the fundamental principle of objectivity.
 For the purpose of this engagement, there are no independence requirements with which we are required to comply.

-Our firm applies Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements, and accordingly, maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+Our firm applies Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports, and Other Assurance Engagements and Related Services Engagements, and accordingly, maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.